Veta La Palma Seafood

 This natural enhancement to the environmental quality of the entire area has created a habitat for raising fish species such as Sea Bass, Grey Mullet, and Meagre in natural, pristine conditions.
-It has simultaneously becoming one of the largest bird refuges in Europe, attracting almost 250 species of birds to the Estate annually.
-Those fish lost to birds are simply viewed as a sign that the entire ecosystem is balanced and thriving.
+It has simultaneously become one of the largest bird refuges in Europe, attracting almost 250 species of birds to the Estate annually.
+Those fish lost to birds are viewed as a sign that the entire ecosystem is balanced and thriving.

-“Veta la Palma’s food chain starts with simple micro alages, produced naturally by the sun and waters.
+“Veta la Palma’s food chain starts with simple micro alages, produced naturally by the sun and water.
 Mysis shrimp thrive on the algae, larger Camarones shrimp feed on the Mysis, the fish feed on the Camarones, and Flamingos and other rare birds feed on the fish.”

-“Humans in turn harvest the fish for haute cuisine.
+“Humans, in turn, harvest the fish for haute cuisine.
 The entirety of the process, coupled with thriving aquatic plants, effectively filters and cleans the river waters, so that the water that runs back to sea is in fact cleaner than when it flowed into the farm.
 The farmers at Veta la Palma quantify the whole process as ‘fish farming that is extensive, not intensive’.”

 Of the total 27,000 acres held by Veta la Palma, over 8,000 are involved in low density, “free water” aquaculture.
-The fish farming production involves the application of advanced sustainable aquaculture technologies, starting with native fry that are raised to size by resident biologists on a natural algae diet.
-Once released into the free flowing ponds and lagoons, they feed on the rich nutrients and sea life of the Atlantic which flow into the tidal estuaries, providing them a natural diet of shrimp, smaller fish and aquatic insects already contained within the stabilized biological ecosystem.
+The fish farming production consists of applying advanced sustainable aquaculture technologies, starting with native fry raised to size by resident biologists on a natural algae diet.
+Once released into the free-flowing ponds and lagoons, they feed on the rich nutrients and sea life of the Atlantic which flow into the tidal estuaries, providing them a natural diet of shrimp, smaller fish and aquatic insects already contained within the stabilized biological ecosystem.

 “Veta la Palma’s fish is unlike any farmed fish I’ve ever tasted,” he says.
 “It’s unlike any fish I’ve ever tasted.
-It’s sweet and clean – like tasting a bite of the ocean.”
+It’s sweet and clean, like tasting a bite of the ocean.”

-The result of this extensive farming practice is seafood that has an unbeatable quality in terms of freshness, texture and flavor not found in other farmed fishes.
-Biologists and aquaculture experts monitor and oversee the growth and health conditions of the fish from fry to harvest.
+The result of this extensive farming practice is seafood that has an unbeatable quality in terms of freshness, texture, and flavor not found in other farmed fishes.
+Biologists and aquaculture experts monitor and oversee the fish’s growth and health conditions from fry to harvest.
 Once matured to market size, the fish are harvested by hand in low impact seine nets, immediately put into slush ice, and shipped for sale, resulting in absolute freshness upon arriving stateside.

-The practices at Veta la Palma are rapidly gaining acclaim not just in Europe but in the U.S. as well as a unique model of both farming and aquaculture.
-In 2009, TIME Magazine recognizing their efforts for not only raising superior fish, but for setting the tone for a global focus on truly sustainable and responsible aquaculture practices.
-Browne Trading has begun to bring in select shipments of these fish and is the exclusive distributor of these fish in the United States.
+The practices at Veta la Palma are rapidly gaining acclaim, not just in Europe but in the U.S., as well as a unique model of both farming and aquaculture.
+In 2009, TIME Magazine recognized their efforts to raise superior fish and set the tone for a global focus on truly sustainable and responsible aquaculture practices.
+Browne Trading has begun to bring these fish in select shipments and is the exclusive distributor of these fish in the United States.
 Fish are shipped fresh to us directly from Veta la Palma and are never frozen.